conradcorbett/tfeprovidermultiregion/README.md

 -tfeprovidermultiregion-us-east-1

-Create variable aws_region = us-west-1 in workspace tfeprovidermultiregion-us-west-1
+Create terraform variable aws_region = us-west-1 in workspace tfeprovidermultiregion-us-west-1

-Create variable aws_region = us-east-1 in workspace tfeprovidermultiregion-us-east-1
+Create terraform variable aws_region = us-east-1 in workspace tfeprovidermultiregion-us-east-1

 Apply variable set with AWS creds to both workspaces, then commit change to repo to kickoff.